GogiPuttar/ManusVR-ShadowHand/README.md

 $Z_{tip}(q) = (x_{d,tip} - FK_{tip}(q))^2$,

+are the individual cost functions,

+$w_1, w_2, w_3 \in ℝ$,

-are the individual cost functions, and $x_{d,name}$, $FK_{name}(q)$ follow the same logic.
+are the respective weights, and $x_{d,name}$, $FK_{name}(q)$ follow the same logic.

-This yields more accurate solutions, which can be tuned to perfect by correctly correlating glove sensors to robot links:
+This yields more accurate solutions, which can be tuned to perfection by correctly correlating glove sensor positions to robot links:

 https://github.com/user-attachments/assets/43832bee-6af8-4fbd-b4e0-add73fe6bdcb

+**NOTES:**
+- `scipy.minimize(method=’BFGS’)` has been used for optimization, since it works.
+No benchmarking has been done but the node seems to work well without any issues at 10Hz.
+- The previous solution `q_seed` is given as the starting solution to the optimizer.
+- A tolerance values is added to account for target positions outside the workspace, which gives us clean reasonable approximations instead of failures.
+- Since the search space is unconstrained, the optimizer has no issues with values outside the workspace due to joint limits, again giving us a clean solution limited by the renderer's (`robot_state_publisher`) joint limits.
+- Since this is position-only, sometimes you see the fingers twisting around which is undesriable.
+The optimizer can be modified to penalize joint twisting.

 # Implementation